Refugee-Learning-Accelerator/rla-course-central/guides/onboarding.md

 # Getting started with GitLab and Mattermost

 Follow these steps to set up your GitLab and Mattermost accounts.
 We will be using GitLab to host all our code and instructions.
-WE will be using Mattermost as our chat platform.
+We will be using Mattermost as our chat platform.
 1. Go [here](https://gitlab.refugeelearning.site) and register a new account.
 2. Click `Groups`, then `Explore public groups`, then `RLA`, then `Request Access`.
 3. Run the following in command line (replace `yourusername` with your actual username):